-In preparation for summer days on the beach, hours spent in the car or on a plane, and lazy days spent at home, we've rounded up quite the list of summer reads for readers of all ages.
+For long summer days spent at home, we've rounded up quite the list of books for readers of all ages.
 Consider this your one-stop for all your family's summer reading.
 Many of these titles are available on Bookshelf PLUS+ and your whole family can use the same account—which gives you access to listen to and read unlimited books available from Deseret Book!

 Click on the links below for easy navigation.